Evidence-first supplement

 Pulling It All Together

 Natural and synthetic vitamins are descriptors of origin, not guarantees of effectiveness or safety.
-The most meaningful differences between supplements are rarely captured by those labels alone.
+The most meaningful differences between supplements are rarely captured by these labels alone.

 For families evaluating supplements, the most useful questions remain: Is supplementation appropriate right now?
 Does the specific form make sense for the intended use?
 Is the dose conservative and appropriate?
 Are expectations realistic and evidence-informed?

-Subscribe to the Digest →References and Further Reading
+Take the Quiz →References and Further Reading

 - National Institutes of Health Office of Dietary Supplements.
 Dietary Supplements: What You Need to Know About Ingredients and Labels.